-- “Great Catches” for patient safety are recognized in the Leadership Huddle and the “Lifelines” newsletter, and the associate is awarded a “Great Catch” pin
+- “Great Catches” for patient safety are recognized in daily leadership meetings and Lifelines, which is Providence Hospital’s monthly associate newsletter.
+The associate is also awarded a “Great Catch” pin.

-- At the Feast of St. Vincent De Paul (September 27), ten associates are recognized for special commitment—one for each of the Core Values, one as the best new employee, one Hospital Hero, one for servant leadership and one Vincentian Award recipient who best embodies our mission.
+- Every September 27 during the Feast of St. Vincent De Paul, 10 associates are recognized for special commitment—one for each of the Core Values, one as the best new employee, one Hospital Hero, one for servant leadership and one Vincentian Award recipient who best embodies our mission.